NinoFVal/HTML-CSS-Project/README.md

 #### Colour Scheme

-##### The Colors chosen for this website are

-- Found online was a website colour scheme called Boho Purple.
-It is a perfect chice for a yoga website.
+- Found online this colour scheme is called Boho Purple.
+It is a perfect choice for a yoga website.
+Website credited in credits.

 ![Site Colour Scheme](media/boho-purple.jpg)